pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 # Dependencies for the AppSignal for Elixir package version 1.6.3 and older
 apt-get update
 apt-get install build-essential ca-certificates curl

+# Dependencies for the AppSignal for Node.js package version 2.3.4 or newer, the supported Python versions are those between Python 3.7 and Python 3.10.
+# Dependencies for the AppSignal for Node.js package version 2.3.3 or below, the supported Python versions are those between Python 3.5 and Python 3.8.
+apt-get install python3x
 ```

 ### Fedora